capbash/samplephp/README.md

 samplephp
 =========

-A do nothing PHP site to show that you properly configured a PHP site
+This shows that I properly configured this PHP site

+Rafael